-People are often surprised to hear that I have a background in filmmaking.
-I starting working with film in high school during the Celluloidicene Age using Super-8 and Kodak Tri-X reversal film stock.
+A little about my background in filmmaking: I starting working with film in high school during the Celluloidicene Age using Super-8 and Kodak Tri-X reversal film stock.
 I made a B&W silent short, The Mad Hatter’s Tea Party in the grassy esplanade between North and South Boulevards in Houston, Texas.
 If you know Houston, you know this magical block of huge old growth oaks that canopy the entire length of the street.

 Later, I began the graduate program in film studies at the School of the Art Institute of Chicago.
 I loved hot film theory but quickly found that the production program wasn’t a good match for my increasing interest in documentary and ethnographic film.
 Consequently, I transferred to San Francisco State University were I earned a MA in Visual Ethnography from the departments of cinema studies and anthropology.
 My thesis advisors were Trinh T. Minh-ha, Mina Davis Caulfield, and Fereydoun Safizadeh, each of whom contributed generously and distinctively to my experience.